 Unfortunately, due to the island consisting mostly of sand, you are not allowed to take your rental car to Moreton Island.

-Car rental providers do not allow their vehicles to be taken to most Australian islands.
-For example, travel is not permitted to Fraser Island.
-To drive on Fraser Island, visitors would need to hire a special 4x4 vehicle from a local provider.
+Car rental providers do not allow their vehicles to be taken to many other Australian islands.
+For example, travel is not permitted to K’gari (previously Fraser Island).
+To drive on K’gari, visitors would need to hire a special 4x4 vehicle from a local provider.

 Other islands generally blacklisted by rental providers include the Whitsunday Islands, Lizard Island, Fitzroy Island, Lord Howe Island, and Rottnest Island.